 How to Determine the Right Time to Pawn a Gold Bracelet

 Since gold prices fluctuate every day, it is wise to check the price of gold and historical prices on the day you intend to sell it.
 You can look at historical gold pricing charts and see for yourself.

-The chart below shows historical gold pricing fluctuations over the past ten years.
+The chart below shows historical gold pricing fluctuations from 2007 to 2017.
 Take a look at the past 5 years below that so you can see more granularly which months gold tends to rise and fall.